gangwarsomya/Tracker/README.md

 * Leaflet map integration for visualization.
 * User connection and disconnection handling.
 * Error handling and input validation for location data.
-* Dynamically updated user count on the map.
+* Dynamically updated user count on the main page.

 ## Getting Started